 The rest of our drive down to Austin was thankfully event free.

 We ended up getting to Austin pretty late.
 That just seems to be the way we roll.
 We discovered the RV park where we had reservations only had 2 toilets/showers for 164 slots and we were about as far away from the restrooms as you could possibly be.
 Obviously that was not going to work so we spent our first night in the Austin area camped out at the closest rest stop with all the semi’s.
 There was a nice breeze blowing, so even though we didn’t have power, we had a nice night of sleep.

 The next day we explored our options for staying a week.
 We ended up staying at the KOA Leander campground.
 It was just the treat we needed.
 They put us close to the restrooms, there was a sea-water pool and hot-tub, nice laundry rooms, restrooms, playground, outdoor meeting area, fire pit and a great dog run!
 We drove up, parked and relaxed.
 We got to visit with our adult kids, visit our niece and her family, and best of all – got to steal our granddaughter for several days!

 I didn’t get a picture of Meg (our daughter) but did of Sean.

-My boys both have wild curly hair.
+Love the wild curly hair.
 LOL!

 Turns out that tire that was low back in Canadian, needed to be replaced after all.
 Two new tires later (thank you Meghan!) we were on the road, this time headed to Tulsa, OK so I could attend the Usborne Books & More convention.
 Did I mention I am a rep?
 I LOVE BOOKS!
 More about that on our Tulsa, OK post.